Inspection

 surface finish

 The degree of roughness and variation on the surface of a part after it has been manufactured.
-Due to irregularities created when machining a part, surface finish cannot be perfectly smooth.
+Surface finish cannot be perfectly smooth due to irregularities created when machining a part.

 A surface that contains a specific standard roughness pattern.
 Surface replica blocks are used in comparison measurements.